pierre-vigier/Perl6-Math-Matrix/README.md

 #### [unit triangular](#is-triangular)

-are triangular matrices that have a [diagonal](#diagonal) consisting only of values equal one.
+a.k.a unitriangular matrices have a [diagonal](#diagonal) consisting only of values equal one.

 $tri-matrix.is-triangular(:unit); # matrix in the example below would pass this test $tri-matrix.is-triangular(:unit, :lower); # False, because unit upper triangular